 "I helped create and approve each and every threshold, or trigger level, to eliminate or minimize the chances of inadvertent or 'false' aborts while still keeping the astronauts safe."

-Atlas V with EDS increases the level of safety without redesigning or altering the rocket that has flown 87 times with 100 percent mission success.
+Atlas V with EDS increases the level of safety without redesigning or altering the rocket that has flown since 2002 with 100 percent mission success.

 The EPUs will be sifting through data such as tank pressures, engine operating telemetry, accelerometers and gyroscopes aboard the rocket.
 The computers and their auxiliary power source are located on a ring structure above the Centaur upper stage and just below the Starliner spacecraft.